Darknight123MC/Catwalks-LLC/docs/about.md

 Our custom-designed Dye Soft Balance® technology allows 100% pigment utilization on a multitude of surfaces.

-However, only the following pigments have been authorized to use with Catwalks Inc. foot-traffic solutions:
+However, only the following pigments have been authorized to use with Catwalks LLC. foot-traffic solutions:

 - Dandelion Yellow by Vanilla Limited
 - Rose Red by Vanilla Limited